-Rheumatoid arthritis (RA) is one of the better known autoimmune diseases, as it currently affects roughly 1.5 million Americans.
+Rheumatoid Arthritis (RA) is one of the better known autoimmune diseases, as it currently affects roughly 1.5 million Americans.
 RA occurs when there is a breakdown in communication within the immune system — mistakenly, antibodies are sent to attack the synovial tissues within the body’s joints.
 This misidentification of a threat can lead to widespread chronic pain and swelling throughout various parts of the body.

 RA is a serious condition, as 60 percent of individuals with improper RA treatment are unable to work 10 years after the onset.
 Therefore, it is important for individuals to seek care that addresses the root cause of their condition — in addition to providing a sustainable long-term solution.
-Functional medicine’s approach to RA and autoimmune diseases as a whole is fundamentally different than traditional medicine — functional medicine is able to help individuals improve and heal their RA status from a naturopathic mindset.
+Functional medicine’s approach to Rheumatoid Arthritis and autoimmune diseases as a whole is fundamentally different than traditional medicine — functional medicine is able to help individuals improve and heal their RA status from a naturopathic mindset.

 Symptoms of Rheumatoid Arthritis and the Downfall of Traditional Medicine

 Women are nearly three times as likely to develop RA than their male counterparts.
 Additionally, RA most commonly arises between the ages of 30 and 60.
 The most frequently seen symptoms include:

 - Tender, warm, and swollen joints

 Prolonged, untreated RA can lead to complications such as heart disease and stroke — additionally, individuals with RA are twice as likely to suffer from depression.